How much do you know about your partner's finances? Everything? What you need to? Nothing?

 Whilst money is probably the greatest taboo for a lot of couples, it's vital to discuss and know about each other's finances.
 In the event of the unthinkable you could end up having to take over your partner's financial matters – even their business.
 At the very least, you'll feel protected by knowing the state of your partner's assets and liabilities.

-Any joint debts you have, such as a mortgage, loan, credit card – even a joint bank account with an overdraft – will be treated by the lender as "jointly and severally liable".
+Any joint debts you have, such as a mortgage, loan, credit card and even a joint bank account with an overdraft, will be treated by the lender as "jointly and severally liable".

-That means that if one of you can't pay – either because of death, accident, sickness or even abandonment – the other party, i.e. you, is responsible for the whole debt.
+That means that if one of you can't pay – due to death, accident, sickness or even abandonment – the other party, i.e. you, is responsible for the whole debt.

-On the other hand, it can sometimes be the case that borrowing is undertaken in a relationship by the more creditworthy partner, for the benefit of the other partner.
+On the other hand, it can sometimes be the case that borrowing is undertaken by the more creditworthy partner, for the benefit of the other partner.
 Because you are a team you don't see it as a problem – that is until things go wrong…

 Don't be afraid to say no if you're not comfortable taking on joint borrowing with your partner.
 For fixed debts, such as loans and mortgages, consider life and income protection insurances to protect each other.

 What's mine is yours is a great sentiment, but it's not always the way some of us feel – particularly when it comes to our hard-earned savings and investments.

 However, as with debt, you should be open about what you have stashed away.
 This wealth could affect your family's entitlement to certain state benefits, and it could even be split between you to mitigate certain tax liabilities.